TshifhiwaMuade/Student-Management-System-project/README.md

 **Authors:**
 Tshifhiwa Muade , Jason Bond , Glory Binkataba , Oarabile Mbewe , Glacious Mukhewvho

+**Take Note :**

+**Add the Assembly Reference:**

+ - In Visual Studio, right-click on your project in the Solution Explorer and select Add > Reference....
+ - In the Reference Manager window, expand Assemblies, and then select Framework.
+ - Scroll down to find Microsoft.VisualBasic.
+Check it, and click OK.

+   - Install the Microsoft.VisualBasic NuGet Package:
+   - If you don’t see Microsoft.VisualBasic is in the Reference Manager, but you may need to add it via NuGet.
+   - Right-click on your project in Solution Explorer and select Manage NuGet Packages….

+Go to the Browse tab, and search for Microsoft.VisualBasic, and install it.
+Once you’ve added the reference, the error should be resolved, and you should be able to use Microsoft.VisualBasic.Interaction.InputBox without any issues.

 Overview
 A comprehensive Windows Forms application for managing student records with full Git version control integration.
 This system allows educational institutions to maintain student records.